ABOUT SA QUILTERS

 - In June 1994, the Guild held its first ‘non-traditional’ juried exhibition ‘Dare to Differ’ as part of the Guild’s ten-year celebrations.
 Dare to Differ is held every second year and continues to push the boundaries of the art of quilting.
 Link to Dare to Differ Page

 - The Appraisal Panel (originally the Valuation Panel) provides a service by volunteer members on behalf of SA Quilters.
 It was formed on 3rd May 1992 at a meeting convened by Marion Cox and Neta Lewis who had both attended appraisal workshops in NSW.
-It provides an assessment and appraisal service to quilters to have their quilts objectively valued by trained assessors.
+It provides an appraisal service to quilters to have their quilts objectively appraised for replacement by trained appraisers.
 Link to Appraisal Panel Page

 - The Judging Panel, which provides a service by volunteer members on behalf of SA Quilters, was formed in October 1998.
 The panel consists of trained judges with a knowledge of the craft, skills and techniques involved in all aspects of quilt making.
 Link to Judging Panel Page